Return to School

 These are our guiding principles in the plans we have made so far and, in this ever-changing situation, our plans will be reviewed regularly to ensure that we are doing everything we can to comply with current guidance to keep everyone safe:

 Safety is paramount – COVID 19 presents the biggest risk we have seen in many years.
 Health and hygiene routines such as regular hand-washing, social distancing and intense cleaning have been set out in detail in our current risk assessment.
 Your children will be invited into school in small, socially isolated “bubbles” to reduce social contact with larger numbers of children or adults.

 - Good communication between school and families and school and staff is essential to make sure everyone knows what to do at all times.
 For those unable to attend school we will be in contact regularly to provide help and advice about our distance learning programmes such as Seesaw and Zoom.

 - Health, wellbeing and personal, social and emotional development will be our first priority as children return after being at home for many weeks.
 We will be planning activities that allow the children to talk about their experiences and form a better understanding of the situation we are facing together.

 - Education and the wider curriculum will be planned to take account of the time children have missed in school and to help them to prepare for the next steps ahead.

 These principles have been our starting point in applying all the guidance and advice we have reviewed so far, from the government, the local authority, the unions and the experiences of schools in other countries.

-We have consulted with families and staff members prior to formulating our school response and welcome your comments, questions and feedback to ensure that everyone feels safe in the next phase of our re-opening.
+We welcome your comments, questions and feedback to ensure that everyone feels safe in the next phase of our re-opening.